Amnesty International calls on Mexico’s President to confront critical human rights situation

 At a meeting with President Enrique Peña Nieto, Amnesty International’s Secretary General, Salil Shetty, delivered a memorandum demanding an urgent list of actions to combat entrenched impunity and serious human rights violations.

 The meeting focussed on widespread torture, the large number of disappearances, abuses against migrants and refugees, attacks on journalists and human rights defenders, and violence faced by women and indigenous peoples.

 “While Mexico is an increasingly important actor on the world stage, not only in economic terms but in the field of human rights, it is failing to deliver at home.
 I told the President that he must demonstrate he is serious about ensuring human rights not just internationally but for all inside the country as well,” said Salil Shetty.

 “The President has the power to address Mexico’s worrying human rights situation.
 He should take urgent and concrete steps to ensure full respect for human rights for every individual in the country.”

-The Secretary General recognised that President Peña Nieto’s new Administration had put in place several mechanisms and processes to tackle human rights violations, although implementation and enforcement have been weak.
-He also acknowledged that the Mexican Government had been very open to receiving international human rights monitors from the UN and Amnesty International.
+The Secretary General recognized that President Peña Nieto’s new administration had put in place several mechanisms and processes to tackle human rights violations, although implementation and enforcement have been weak.
+He also acknowledged that the Mexican government had been very open to receiving international human rights monitors from the UN and Amnesty International.

 At the same time, Salil Shetty expressed concern that a year after the government recognized that more than 26,000 people had been reported missing or disappeared in the previous six years, the government has still to clarify how many victims of abduction and enforced disappearance are still to be located.